mathjax/MathJax-docs/typeset.rst

 your call to :meth:`MathJax.Hub.Typeset()` is synchronized with the other actions that MathJax is taking.
-For example, it may already be typesetting portions of the page, or it may be waiting for an output jax to load, etc., and so you need to queue the typeset action to be performed after MathJax has finished whatever else it may be doing.
+For example, it may already be typesetting portions of the page, or it may be waiting for an output jax to load, etc., and so you need to queue to typeset action to be performed after MathJax has finished whatever else it may be doing.
 That may be immediately, but it may not, and there is no way to tell.